tskit-dev/msprime/docs/development.md

 feature (e.g., function parameter) should:

-- Provide some background into what this feature is for, so that an unsure reader can quickly orien themselves (external links to explain concepts is good for this).
+- Provide some background into what this feature is for, so that an unsure reader can quickly orient themselves (external links to explain concepts is good for this).
 - Give examples using inline Jupyter code to illustrate the various different ways that this feature can be used.
 These examples should